-The St. Petersburg Summiteers face well recognized shocks that reveal their vulnerability in the fields of energy, terrorism and health - largely the themes the Russians have focused the summit on and by which it will be judged.
-In response the G8 brings equalizing capabilities among its members, with the least capable members overall - host Russia and its neighbor Canada - standing as the only full strength energy superpowers, with surplus capability in oil, gas and uranium, in the G8 club and world at large.
+The St. Petersburg Summiteers face familiar shocks that reveal their vulnerability in the fields of energy, terrorism and health - largely the themes the Russians have focused the summit on and by which it will be judged.
+In response the G8 brings equalizing capabilities among its members, with the least capable members overall - host Russia and its neighbor Canada standing as the only full strength energy superpowers in the G8 club and world at large.
 All know that they cannot rely on the multilateral organizations of the UN system for solutions.
-For despite some progress at its last chance in a long time - the September 2005 World Summit in New York - the UN still contains no World Energy Organization, no World Counterterrorist Organization, an International Atomic Energy Agency inadequate to the challenges of Iran, Iraq and North Korea, a World Health Organization overwhelmed by HIV/AIDS, avian flu, and much else, and a UNESCO to which a still suspicious America has only recently returned.
-In the face of their common vulnerability to these many clear and present global dangers and without multilateral organizations that work the St. Petersburg G8 leaders know they can count only on themselves, need to combine all their capabilities to cope, and must mobilize their common commitment to open democracy, individual liberty and social advance to produce a credible collective response.
+For despite some progress at the September 2005 World Summit in New York, the UN still contains no World Energy Organization, no World Counterterrorist Organization, an International Atomic Energy Agency inadequate to the challenges of Iran, Iraq and North Korea, a World Health Organization overwhelmed by HIV/AIDS, avian flu, and much else, and a UNESCO to which a still suspicious America has only recently returned.
+In the face of their common vulnerability to the many clear and present global dangers and without multilateral organizations that work the St. Petersburg G8 leaders know they can count only on themselves.
+They also know they need to combine all their capabilities to cope, and must mobilize their common commitment to open democracy, individual liberty and social advance to produce a credible collective response, in their two days alone together as leaders in St. Petersburg itself.